BoD/KLibRegexDsl/README.md

 ## Why

-[Regular expressions](https://en.wikipedia.org/wiki/Regular_expression) are a powerful tool, but a bit of a nightmare to read/maintain.
-In fact, they're not easy to write either: the syntax is not always intuitive or easy to remember, and it's quite easy to make mistakes - which will typically be detected at run-time only.
+[Regular expressions](https://en.wikipedia.org/wiki/Regular_expression) are a powerful tool, but a bit of a nightmare to read and maintain.
+In fact, they aren't ideal to write either: the syntax is not always intuitive or simple to remember, and it's quite easy to make mistakes - which will typically be detected at run-time only.

 Using a DSL instead fixes these issues (albeit at the cost of verbosity - but as Kotlin developers, we like verbose, don't we?)